samysasikumar/samysasikumar.github.io/README.md

 ## About

-I'm a 9th grader at **Redmond High School (LWSD)** in Redmond, WA, working toward a Computer Science major.
-This portfolio showcases the real-world projects I've built, the skills I'm developing, and my 4-year academic plan — all before 10th grade.
+I'm a High School Student in Redmond, WA, working toward a Computer Science major.
+This portfolio showcases the real-world projects I've built, the skills I'm developing, and academic plan.

-Currently enrolled in **AP Computer Science Principles** and **UW Teens' Intro to Python** program.
+Currently enrolled in **AP Computer Science Principles** and **UW Youth & Teens' Intro to Python** program.

 ---